A Complete Idiot's Guide to Cuba

 Miramar and Playa

-Miramar belongs to the municipality of Playa which is located to the west of the Vedado and the Almendares river.
-It is the residential neighborhood of Havana, but contrary to Nuevo Vedado, it has much more than luxury houses.
+Miramar belongs to the municipality of Playa which is located to the west of the Vedado neighborhood and the Almendares river.
+It is the residential area of Havana, but contrary to Nuevo Vedado, it has much more than luxury homes.
 It is the place where you can find most of the embassies, the big commercial and business centers.
 It is preferred by professionals and businessmen.
 There are also many hotels, bars, restaurants and recreation centers.
 In other words, it is like a third center of the capital, a residential center.
 All those who love tranquility but at the same time want to have the feeling of being in a central place, choose Miramar.

 II.
 Planning a Trip to Cuba